gLevaa/stats220/README.md

 # STATS220
-Demo repository for markdown assessment as part of STATS220 at UOA.
+A repository for assessment one as part of STATS220 at UOA.

 ## Part A
 For Part A, we are required to;